-We plan to launch a full-size premium electric SUV in 2022, which will be equipped with our next-generation EREV powertrain system.
-In the future, we will expand our product lineup by developing new vehicles including mid-size and compact SUV models.
-We believe that these planned SUVs will allow us to target an even broader consumer base.
+We plan to launch a full-size premium smart electric SUV in 2022, which will be equipped with our next-generation EREV powertrain system.
+In the future, we will expand our product lineup by developing new vehicles including BEVs and EREVs to target an even broader consumer base.